OpenDSA/OpenDSA/RST/source/Glossary.rst

    cost
       The :dfn:`cost` of a solution is the amount of resources that the solution consumes.

+   data item
+      A piece of information or a record whose value is drawn from a type.

+   data members
+      The variables that together define the space required by a data item are referred to as data members.

+   data structure
+      The implementation for an :term:`ADT`.

+   data type
+      A type together with a collection of operations to manipulate the type.

+   design patterns
+      Abstractions for describing the design of programs |---| that is, the interactions of objects and classes.
+      Experienced software designers learn and reuse patterns for combining software components, and design patterns allow this design knowledge to be passed on to new programmers more quickly.

+   dictionary
+      An abstract data type or interface for a data structure or software subsystem that supports insertion, search, and deletion of records.

    diminishing increment sort
       Another name for Shellsort.